-The message includes the following information.
+The message includes the following information:

 A response code of 204 No Content.

 If the IN-CSE receives a 204 No Content response code from the SCEF, it deletes the <e2eQosSession> resource.
 Otherwise, the IN-CSE does not delete the <e2eQosSession> resource.